If you’ve arrived here, it’s because you’re ready to explore your truth — and that’s powerful.

 Benji’s Breakdown: The Psychology of Hoovering

-Hoovering thrives on trauma bonds and emotional vulnerability.
+Hoovering thrives on loneliness and trauma bonds.

-Rick’s Reflection: How It Feels from the Inside
+Rick’s Reflection: How It Feels From the Inside

 Common Hoovering Tactics